SCP - Containment Breach

 There are a few SCPs that were removed from the game.

-SCP-178 was a pair of stereoscopic 3D glasses that, when worn, would made the wearer see hostile humanoid entities resembling cicadas and jumping spiders.
+SCP-178 was a pair of stereoscopic 3D glasses that, when worn, would make the wearer see hostile humanoid entities resembling cicadas and jumping spiders.
 It was added to the game in v1.1 before being removed in v1.3.10.
-The item was removed for a few reasons, those being that it was deemed useless compared to other SCPs, it basically served a way for players to kill themselves thinking it was an important item, and that its containment chamber had problems spawning due to the spawning algorithm, which made user "achievement runs" difficult to accomplish.
+The item was removed for a few reasons, those being that it was deemed useless compared to other SCPs, it basically served as a way for players to kill themselves thinking it was an important item, and that its containment chamber had problems spawning due to the spawning algorithm, which made user "achievement runs" difficult to accomplish.

-In the game files until SCP-178's removal were a model and two textures: one for the glasses model itself and one for the screen overlay while the glasses were being worn.
+In the game files until SCP-178's removal were a model and two textures: one for the glasses model itself, and one for the screen overlay while the glasses were being worn.

 SCP-513-1 was originally in the v0.1 release.
 Instead of being summoned when the player activated SCP-513, it would appear after the "cowbell" sound randomly played over the intercom.
 After it appeared it would stalk the player similar to the final version.
 However, the developer felt that its random appearance would nullify any possible "good" endings as it would continue to follow the player character.
 It was removed in v0.2.
 In v0.8 it was reintroduced but could only be summoned by the player activating SCP-513.